 Making History: Writing a Revolution into Existence

-Soldiers, Sailors and Ships: Warfare in the Long 19th Century
+Soldiers, Sailors and Ships: War and Society in the Long 19th Century

 Introduction to History

 Creative Destruction: The Atlantic World in the 17th and 18th Centuries

 I have experience presenting to students of all age groups and abilities.
 I have made concerted efforts to build connections with schools and teachers across Scotland to support secondary education attainment and to encourage widening participation.
 I have trained and worked closely with educators at all levels in Scotland and the United States, on everything from pedagogy, curriculum development, resource accessibility and essay prize formation.

 I have created content for secondary schools teachers across Scotland who teach U.S. History at the Higher and Advanced Higher levels.
 I have also provided dissertation subject advice and one-off lectures on a variety of subjects in these classrooms.

 Wallace High School - Guest Lecturer on Military History